-- (1) Except as otherwise provided herein, presession drafting requests and measure introductions shall be governed by the applicable concurrent resolution adopted by the 81st Legislative Assembly. - (2) Of the three drafting requests for each committee granted under the concurrent resolution, the committee chair is allowed two drafting requests, and the committee chair and vice-chair in agreement are allowed one drafting request.
+- (1) Except as otherwise provided herein, presession drafting requests and measure introductions shall be governed by the applicable concurrent resolution adopted by the 82nd Legislative Assembly. - (2) Of the three drafting requests for each committee granted under the concurrent resolution, the committee chair is allowed two drafting requests, and the committee chair and vice-chair in agreement are allowed one drafting request. - (3) Each Senate caucus may request from the President, and the President shall grant pursuant to his authority under the concurrent resolution, no more than two drafting requests and measure introductions, as determined by the caucus leader, that may be used before or during the Short Session.

-- (3) Each Senate caucus may request from the President, and the President shall grant pursuant to his authority under the concurrent resolution, no more than two drafting requests and measure introductions, as determined by the caucus leader, that may be used before or during the Short Session. - (4) Committees appointed for the interim shall vote on measure introductions no later than January 21, 2022. - (5) Every presession filing draft submitted under this rule shall bear the name of the chief sponsor(s) and shall comply with ORS 171.127 and 171.130. - (6) All presession filing drafts shall be limited to: - (a) Two backed copies of the proposed measure; - (b) Measure summary; - (c) Name of requester; - (d) Signature of the member, committee chair, or caucus leader; and - (e) Contact person and telephone number. - (7) The Joint Committee on Ways and Means is exempt from this rule such that drafting and introduction of appropriation or fiscal measures sponsored by the Joint Committee on Ways and Means is allowed before or during the Short Session without limitation. - (8) Any exceptions to this rule are subject to approval by the President.
+- (4) Every presession filing draft submitted under this rule shall bear the name of the chief sponsor(s) and shall comply with ORS 171.127 and 171.130. - (5) All presession filing drafts shall be limited to: - (a) One backed copy of the proposed measure; - (b) Measure summary; - (c) Name of requester; - (d) Signature of the member, committee chair, or caucus leader; and - (e) Contact person and telephone number. - (6) The Joint Committee on Ways and Means is exempt from this rule such that drafting and introduction of appropriation or fiscal measures sponsored by the Joint Committee on Ways and Means is allowed before or during the Short Session without limitation. - (7) Any exceptions to this rule are subject to approval by the President.
 Unless permitted under this rule, the concurrent resolution, or otherwise approved by the President, there shall be no other measure drafting requests or measure introductions by members, committees, or caucuses before or during the Short Session.
 Measures introduced in a prior regular or special session do not carryover for continued consideration during the next regular or special session.